clairesunstudio/slidev-dataviz/week1.md

 ![Frontrow Fashion Fingerprints](/images/week1/frontrow-fashion-fingerprints.png)

 <!--
-Of the hundreds of fall 2014 collections shown during New York Fashion Week, here are the ones that left the biggest impressions on fashion editors as they headed off to the next round of shows, in London, Milan and Paris.
+Onto something more light-hearted - Mike Bostock took photographs from the hundreds of fall collections shown during New York Fashion Week.

 Color is an important part of the ideas and trends that emerge during Fashion Week.
-Each look is broken into a minimal stack of color bars, then combined to abstract the collection’s hues.
+Each runway collection is broken into a minimal stack of color bars, then combined to abstract the collection’s hues.
+Interesting technique abtract color palettes using pixels.
 -->

 ---